fajardgb/jsPsych-FreemanLab/README.md

 ## FreeResponse Images/Words: one at a time
 This one is already done, but could add more comments/customizability.
+- Trait array - defined in the config?
+- If we are rating words, we shouldn’t need to use jpegs - only text / HTML
+    - Use a table or something

 See the [code](https://github.com/fajardgb/jsPsych-FreemanLab/tree/main/TraitAntonyms)!